 - Immediately following surgery, the wound should be compressed to help prevent bleeding.

-- Some patients will be prescribed an antibiotic to help prevent infection of the wound.
+- Some people who receive Mohs surgery will be prescribed an antibiotic to help prevent infection of the wound.

 - It is also recommended to keep the wound dry for at least one full day after surgery.

 - After the first full day of keeping the wound dry, it should be cleaned once per day either in the shower or under running water, lathering it gently with soap.
 Rinse and gently blot dry with a clean towel.
 Once dry, apply a thin layer of vaseline (or the product recommended by your doctor) and cover the wound with a new bandage.

 - In the first few days after surgery, treatment recipients may be instructed to limit movement to help prevent bleeding.
 This means avoiding heavy lifting, strenuous exercise, and bending over.

 After Mohs surgery, you will likely be instructed to schedule a follow-up appointment shortly after to check up on the healing process of your wound.
 Depending on the size and depth of the wound, it may take anywhere from four to six weeks to fully heal.

 Is There Pain After Mohs Surgery?